Will Smith Player Props: Dodgers vs. Padres

-On Friday, Will Smith (.250 on-base percentage in past 10 games, 133 points below season-long percentage) and the Los Angeles Dodgers face the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+Will Smith -- with an on-base percentage of .256 in his past 10 games, 127 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the San Diego Padres, with Blake Snell on the hill, on August 5 at 8:40 PM ET.

-In his most recent game he had a one-hit performance (1-for-5) against the Athletics.
+In his last appearance, he racked up two hits (going 2-for-5 with a double and an RBI) against the Padres.

 Will Smith Game Info & Props vs. the Padres